reincas/Lanthanide/README.md

 print(strength.Smd[1:, 0])
 ```

-The line strengths are often used to calculate the oscillator strength of a transition $i\to j$:
+The line strengths are often used to calculate the dimensionless oscillator strength of a transition $i\to j$:

 $$
 f_{ij} = \frac{4\pi\varepsilon_0}{e^2} \frac{8 \pi^2 m_e c \Delta k}{h}